If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 Jim Green has built a reputation for rugged, go-anywhere boots that can handle rough trails, long days on your feet, and everything in between.

-But figuring out how Jim Green boots fit can be tricky, especially since their different models vary quite a bit in shape, width, and break-in feel.
+But figuring out how Jim Green sizing can be tricky, especially since their different models vary quite a bit in shape, width, and break-in feel.

 That’s where our Jim Green sizing guide comes in.

-Plus, we’re going to break down how the African Ranger, Numzaan, Stockman, Shoellie, 719, or one of their moc toes fit, what to expect during the break-in, and how to find the right size for your feet.
+Plus, we’re going to talk about how the African Ranger, Numzaan, Stockman, Shoellie, 719, or one of their moc toes fit, what to expect during the break-in, and how to find the right size for your feet.

 Let’s get into it.